Virginia DUI Lawyer

 Penalties For DUI in Virginia

 The Commonwealth of Virginia takes DUI arrests very seriously.
-As a result, the penalties that accompany a conviction of DUI, even a first time offense, can dramatically affect your life moving forward.
+As a result, the penalties that accompany a DUI conviction, even a first time offense, can dramatically affect your life moving forward.
 Drunk driving laws in Virginia are complicated because there are so many different distinctions between charges.
 They increase both with the amount of prior drunk driving convictions on your record, and with the offender’s BAC is at the time of arrest.
 Subsequent violations, as well as more egregious violations of the BAC standards, will make fighting your DUI charge even more difficult.

 A DUI conviction will also carry some non-judicial penalties, meaning that it could complicate your life for years after the incident.
 Your insurance rates could escalate, and having a DUI conviction on your record could make it harder to secure employment or find a place to live.
 When you are facing a criminal charge with penalties this steep, it is important that you find representation that will fight to protect your rights and to secure a positive result in your case.